Our Action Plan

 In too many cases involving sexual misconduct in the workplace, the offender gets to stay while the victim is forced to leave.
 The fact is that standing up and speaking out often comes at the cost of a woman’s job and livelihood.
 When enforcing our right to be free from inappropriate conduct results in a cloud of bad references and other reprisals from a vindictive employer, it can be career-ending.

 We call on our best employers, and especially women-led organizations, to help survivors of sexual misconduct re-enter the workplace and resume careers that have been stolen from us because we showed the moral courage and strength of character to stand up.
-We have too much experience and talent to be left on the sidelines and have society deprived of our contributions.
+We have too much experience and talent to leave us on the sidelines and deprive society of our contributions.

 2 Adopt sunshine legislation and policies on the reporting and disclosure of sexual misconduct statistics.